mbasaglia/glaxnimate/docs/docs/manual/formats.md

 [SVG files](https://developer.mozilla.org/en-US/docs/Web/SVG) can be opened and saved.<br/>
 You can also copy and paste SVG documents from the canvas view.

-As of 0.1.0 only static SVG are supported, but animated ones are coming soon.
+As of 0.3.1 Glaxnimate can export SMIL animations for SVG.

-In particular, Glaxnimate support most of the extra attributes used by [Inkscape](https://inkscape.org/), making inter-operability with it rather easy.
+In particular, Glaxnimate support most of the extra attributes used by [Inkscape](https://inkscape.org/), making interoperability with it rather easy.

 ## Raster Images